heysachins/multilingual-sentiment-analysis/README.md

-# Reproducibility Study for Sentiment Analysis on Code-Mixed Malayalam-English Data
+# Sentiment Analysis on Code-Mixed Malayalam-English Data

+## Project Overview

+This project is a reproducibility study of a sentiment analysis task on a code-mixed Malayalam-English dataset.
+The primary objective is to assess the reproducibility of the original study by Chakravarthi et al. (2020), focusing on human annotation and automated classification experiments.
+The study evaluates the challenges of replicating the original findings and explores the implications of label consistency on classifier performance.

   ## Final Outputs

 - **[Research Paper](https://aclanthology.org/2024.humeval-1.11/)**
 - **[Poster](poster/Poster.pdf)**

   ![Poster Thumbnail](poster/image.jpg)

-## Project Overview

-This project is a reproducibility study of a sentiment analysis task on a code-mixed Malayalam-English dataset.
-The primary objective is to assess the reproducibility of the original study by Chakravarthi et al. (2020), focusing on human annotation and automated classification experiments.
-The study evaluates the challenges of replicating the original findings and explores the implications of label consistency on classifier performance.

 ## Features